-Captain Oldrey is the regional sporting facility for netball, hosts rugby and football and is occasionally used for cricket.
+Captain Oldrey is the regional sporting facility for netball, hosts district rugby and football and is occasionally used for cricket.

 The site has formal sporting facilities located either side of a central sporting amenities building.
-Six bitumen netball courts are located on the western side, while an oval with two rectangular playing fields and a mini field is located on the eastern side of the building.
+Six bitumen netball courts are located on the western side, while an oval with two rectangular playing fields and two mini fields is located on the eastern side of the building.